humbertocsjr/hcsdkretro/readme.md

     - 8080 Target and Libraries (Planned for 2.1)
 - HC Builder
     - Embbed SDK BIN/Libraries/Include Path on install (Planned for 2.1)
+- HC Assembler
+    - 6502 Target Support (Planned for 3.0)
+- Integration on VSCode (Planned for 3.0)

 ## Supported Targets